Real Cost Of Living In Spain As Digital Slowmad

 €1.689/L in February 2022

 When traveling by car, you also need parking.
 We always look for free ones.
-During 6 months in Spain we only paid 4 times for parking – on average it cost us about €1 per 1 hour (in parking lots not in the city center).
+In Spain we rarely paid for parking but it much depends on a visited places.
+It’s so much easier to find free parking lots in smaller towns than big cities.
+On average it cost us about €1.5 per 1 hour (in parking lots not in the city center).
 So you can assume that you’ll pay a similar price per hour for parking.

-Our average monthly transportation cost in Spain: €60
+Our average monthly transportation cost in Spain: €80

 If you’re traveling by plane we advise you to rent a car as it’s a very comfortable way of discovering Spain.
 You can use websites like rentalcars.com or look for local rentals.
 The cheapest options we’ve found cost about €1500 per 31 days, of course, plus fuel.